mslonik/Hotstrings/README.md

 ![Main window][]

+The purpose of this window is enabling hotstring definition and/or edition.

-The main window can be divided into the following parts:
+It can be divided into the following parts:

-- menu: 1,
+1. Menu.
-- hotstring definition / edition: 2,
+2. Hotstring definition / edition.
-- Display of existing hotstrings: 3.
+3. Display of existing hotstrings.

 ![Main window parts][]